inmanta/inmanta-core/docs/model_developers/modules.rst

 Configure a project to install modules from a private python package repository
 --------------------------------------------------------------------------------

-Modules v2 are Python packages that can be installed from private Python package repositories, which may require authentication.
+v2 modules are Python packages that can be installed from private Python package repositories, which may require authentication.
 This section explains the steps to install such modules.

 Create a file named ``.netrc`` in the orchestrator's file system, specifically in the "inmanta" directory.
 Add the following content to the file: